Sapphirine/202112-38-GOPS/README.md

 - heart_disease_correlation: correlation analysis with coronary and stroke.

 ## Citation

-## Citation:
-To cite this repository:
+If you find this repository helpful for your research, please cite this repository:

 ```
 @misc{erl,
   author = {Liu, Shuo and Li, Yu and Chen, Yujing},